How To Calculate The Gold Price For Jewellery?

 Usually every city has its own gold jewellers association which declares gold rates every day.
-So how do jewellers calculate the jewellery rates?
-Click here to know.
+Check the formula & calculation and calculate now.

 How To Calculate The Gold Price For Jewellery?